Pond Safety – Don’t let your Mates get in the Sh*t

 With H&S laws in place PCBU (People Conducting a business or Undertaking) are liable for “Failing to comply with duties and exposing individual to risk of death or serious illness or injury”.
 Fines range from $150k to $1.5m.

 Providing you have taken “all reasonable steps to eliminate or minimise the hazard” you are okay.
-One such step is to use a Pondboom™ instead of a pontoon to deploy floating effluent pumps.
+One such step towards pond safety is to use a Pondboom™ instead of a pontoon to deploy floating effluent pumps.
 Floating effluent pumps are still the best pump for most dairy farms.
 The hazard associated with floating pontoons has roused a trend towards shore-mounted pumps.
 However pumps are designed to push not suck.
 Loss of prime is a major cause of pump failure.
 The Nevada Pondboom™ enables safe deployment of Doda, Yardmaster, Gillies, Numedic, and most other brands of floating pumps.

 More Blogs